Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • "Estrofem" and others.

-oral contraception
+Oral contraception

 Oral contraceptives are the most well-known hormonal pills for women.
-The action of OK is based on their ability to prevent ovulation (the maturation of the egg and its release from the follicle).
-Synthetic hormones thicken the mucus on the cervix, which complicates the movement of the sperm, and also thin the uterine lining (endometrium), which prevents the fertilized egg from firmly attaching.
+The action of OCs is based on their ability to prevent ovulation (the maturation of the egg and its release from the follicle).
+Synthetic hormones thicken the mucus on the cervix, which complicates the movement of sperm, and also thin the uterine lining (endometrium), which prevents the fertilized egg from firmly attaching.

 Modern contraceptives are classified into three categories:

-• One-component preparations (Continuin, Micronor, Charozetta, Exluton).
+• Single-component preparations (Continuin, Micronor, Charozetta, Exluton).

 Combined hormonal contraceptives